Strigida/100-Days-of-Code-May-2020/README.md

 *5/13/2020*

 ---
 Spent the first part of my hour researching web dev interview questions, and then brainstorming programatic answers.
-Afterward, I went back to freeCodeCamp.org to finish out the hour playing with spread operators (`[...array]`) and `indexOf()`!
+Afterward, I went back to freeCodeCamp.org to finish out the hour playing with spread operators (`[...array]`) and `.indexOf()`!

 ---
+## Day 12: Objects
+*5/14/2020*

+---
+Worked with key - value pairs (`name: 'Hermione Granger'`) in objects, including iterating through keys in an object, or checking if an object has a property.